Ernie Zakri: Career

 At 17, Ernie joined the search for Bintang RTM 2009 and eventually became the youngest winner of the national competition.
-She performed two songs at the finale, "Cahaya" and "Kau Yang Teristimewa".
+During the finale, she performed two songs; "Cahaya" and "Kau Yang Teristimewa".
 In 2011, she released her debut album Sinaran under FMC Music.
 She released two singles from the album, "Mahu Ingin Bercinta" and "Rindu Bukan Teman".
 Despite the effort, she failed to gained attention from local music lovers.

 In 2017, Ernie alongside her duet partner Syamel Fodzly competed in a reality TV singing competition, Duo Star.
 The duo bested other contestants with their rendition of Dato' Sri Siti Nurhaliza's "Balqis" and Dato' Jamal Abdillah's "Kau Lupa Pada Janji".
 Upon winning the competition, Zakri and Syamel released their first duet single, "Aku Cinta".
 Their popularity, through Duo Star proved to be the breakthrough for Zakri after being in the industry since 2009.
 In 2018, "Aku Cinta" advanced into the finals of Anugerah Juara Lagu and the duo were awarded with Best Vocals.
 Later in 2018, she released her single, "Ku Bersuara".